NickelFace/OTUS-Network-Architect/3.Underlay ISIS/Home_Work.md

 Underlay.
 IS-IS

-Цель: Настроить IS-IS для Underlay сети
+Goal: Configure ISIS for the Underlay Network

-В этой самостоятельной работе мы ожидаем, что вы самостоятельно:
+In this independent work, we expect you to be on your own:

-1. настроить IS-IS в Underlay сети, для IP связанности между всеми устройствами NXOS
+1. Configure ISIS in the Underlay network, for IP connectivity between all NXOS devices
-2. План работы, адресное пространство, схема сети, настройки - зафиксированы в документации
+2. The work plan, address space, network diagram, settings are fixed in the documentation

 ![](./img/Schema.png)

-Немного вводной информации:
+A little introductory information:

-Коммутаторы NXOS2 и NXOS3 будут находиться в ISIS area 0 (0000) , следовательно LEAF ниже аналогично в той же зоне .
-R11 - это связующий маршрутизатор ,который будет находиться в зоне area 0 и передавать маршруты в сторону NXOS4 где зона area 1 (0001).  В основном маршруты будут передаваться так как указано на схеме , исключением будут Loopback интерфейсы ,которые будут передаваться L1/L2 ,чтобы не запоминать Connected сети.
+The NXOS2 and NXOS3 switches will be located in ISIS area 0 (0000), hence the LEAF below is similarly in the same zone.
+R11 is a connecting router that will be located in area 0 and transmit routes towards NXOS4 where area 1 (0001) is located.
+Basically, the routes will be transmitted as indicated in the diagram, the exception will be Loopback interfaces, which will be transmitted L1/L2, so as not to remember Connected networks.

-Настройка NEXUS:
+Configuring NEXUS:

 <details>
 <summary>NXOS1</summary>